Identify where psychosocial risk sits across your organisation.

 Outcomes

-Both harms and benefits — the factors creating risk and the factors protecting your workforce — reported alongside each other so you know what to defend as well as what to fix.
+Harms and benefits reported alongside each other, so you know what to defend as well as what to fix.

 What this delivers for your organisation.